boonyong6/how-linux-works/README.md

 ### 10.3.1 Secure Shell

-- To set up an SSH connection, you need the remote host’s public key.
+- To set up an SSH connection, you need the remote host's public key.

 ### *10.3.2 The sshd Server